-(v) Accommodation Bonds/Refundable Accommodation Deposits
+(vii) Accommodation Bonds/Refundable Accommodation Deposits

 Persons entering a low-care aged care facility prior to 1 July 2014 who were assessed as "non-supported residents" were required to pay an accommodation bond.
 All persons entering an aged care facility after 1 July 2014 who were assessed as "non-supported residents" are required to pay a refundable accommodation deposit (RAD).
-Accommodation bonds and RADs are held by the Company in the form of interest-free loans from residents.